janko/sequel-activerecord_connection/README.md

 Sequel, and want the database connection to be shared.

 It works on ActiveRecord 4.2+ and fully supports PostgresSQL, MySQL and SQLite adapters, both the native ones and JDBC (JRuby).
+There is attempted suppport for [Oracle enhanced] and [SQL Server] Active Record adapters (`oracle` and `tinytds` in Sequel).
 Other adapters might work too, but their integration hasn't been tested.

 ## Installation